brianko90/Javascript-Project-Fantasy-Basketball-StatTrak-/README.md

 If time allows during the project coursetime, or for future updates after:

-- Add an age warning, where the age of a player shown is in a different color based on their age relative to the average age when players usually start to decline (over AVG: red, within 1-2 years of AVG: yellow, well below AVG: green)
+- Add an age warning, where the age of a player shown is in a different color based on their age relative to the average age when players usually start to decline (over AVG: red, within 1-2 years of AVG: yellow, well below AVG: green).
 - Add a stat drop off warning, if a players statistics have been steadily dropping over the past three seasons.
 We could display a warning next to the players name that he has been steadily declining in performance.
+- Instead of one steady background for the player tables, try to get the players team colors to be the background color.
+- Figure out a new layout to incorporate a way to have Recent News articles shown with their titles.
+- Try to implement a way to have search bar autofill from a database of all player names.
+- Potentially add all players and have the already built player cards display when the players name is clicked.